-For those with previous dance or movement experience, we have Level 2 and Level 3 classes.
+For those with previous dance or movement experience.
+We have Level 2 and Level 3 Sessions.
 Level 2 will provide more challenging vocabulary and a faster pace than Level 1.
 Level 3 Contemporary and Ballet will include more complex phrases and sequences for those in or having completed full-time dance training.
-Level 3 classes will also place more emphasis on the performative qualities of technique.
-We also offer Open Level classes that enable a mixed group of participants to work together, and our experienced teachers will adapt material to meet the ability levels of those in the class, meaning you can work at your own pace.
+Level 3 sessions will also place more emphasis on the performative qualities of the technique.
+Remember that all participants self-select their own level, so each session will have a wide range of abilities.
+It is up to the individual to get the best out of the sessions for themselves.
+We also offer Open Level sessions that enable a mixed group of participants to work together, and our experienced teachers will adapt the material to meet the ability levels of those in the session, meaning you can work at your own pace.
 For a more detailed guide please see our Class Levels page.

 Is it possible to attend for one week?

 Trinity Laban's Dance Summer School is only offered as a two-week programme.
 We are unable to offer a one-week option.

 The Laban Building is fully accessible; all sessions are open to people with disabilities.
 If you have any specific requirements, it is helpful if you discuss them with us beforehand.
 Please contact us on 020 8305 9400.